sophiasundar/Day-02-Request-and-response-cycle/README.md

 # Day-02-Request-and-response-cycle
-It is about BOM and DOM
+It is about Window object and Document object.